DanDoge/course_ethz/Big_Data/Readings/mandatory.md

 - required, repeated, optional

 nestd columnar storage
-- repetition levels: how many things are repeated(w.r.t. previous one)
+- repetition levels: how many repeated fields are repeated(w.r.t. previous one)
   - adding null if things are totally missing
 - definition level: how many things are defined(repeated or optional)
 - finite stage machine fro reading, traverse from st to ed per record